rubenodamo/smart-museum-turtlebot/README.md

 - **Integration with MQTT**: Uses MQTT for real-time communication with sensors and OpenHAB.
 - **Security Response**: Activate silent alarms, capture images upon security breaches, and generate PDF reports for security teams.
 - **Integration with OpenHAB**: Includes configuration files (`door_rules.js`, `items.js`, `rrd4j_persists.js`) for OpenHAB rules and sensor management.
-  - **Charging Station Detection**: Automatically navigate to the nearest charging station upon low battery using color detection.
+  - **Charging Station Detection**: Automatically navigate to the nearest charging station upon low battery using colour detection.
 - **Entry Count Monitoring**: Track the number of entries into the museum using door sensors.
 - **User Interface**: Utilises HABPanel for a user-friendly interface to monitor and control the TurtleBot and security sensors.